Jameson Distillery Dublin : Employment records 1862-1969

 The information in this collection of images is taken from Jameson's wage books, time books and national health insurance books.
 Be aware though that in line with privacy regulations, any records which contain personal information are only available to view up to 1937.
 As with so many genealogical record collections, this is to protect the privacy of any living people.
 That said, there are many records I viewed from the 1950s and later showing individuals' wages, occupations and more.

-This, together with the Guinness factory records in Dublin, is an outstanding collection of searchable images which date back earlier than civil records in Ireland (which didn't start until 1864).
-It's a shame that unlike the Guinness records, it is only free to view for the month of July.
+This, together with the Guinness factory records in Dublin (see my previous blog post on this topic), is an outstanding collection of searchable images which date back earlier than civil records in Ireland (which didn't start until 1864).

 Happy ancestor hunting.